junxit/us-congress-bills-110/bill.md

 # H.R.
 6890

-> To extend the waiver authority for the Secretary of Education under section 105 of subtitle A of title IV of division B of Public Law 109–148, relating to elementary and secondary education hurricane recovery relief.
+> To extend the waiver authority for the Secretary of Education under section 105 of subtitle A of title IV of division B of Public Law 109–148, relating to elementary and secondary education hurricane recovery relief, and for other purposes.

 ## § 1.
 Extension of waiver authority to ease fiscal burdens